brad811/GoogleSafeBrowsing/README.md

 # This will update your database
 checker.update()

-# This url should report that it is on the malware list
+# The lookup method will return the list name if the given url appears on a list,
+# or an empty string if the url doesn not appear on any lists

+# Return value: 'goog-malware-shavar'
 checker.lookup('http://malware.testing.google.test/testing/malware/')

-# This url should not match any lists
+# Return value: ''
 checker.lookup('http://www.google.com/')

 ```